12mv2/ML-Web-App-Harmony-Explained/README.md

 ## Accessing Feature Branches

-If you want to access a feature branch that has been pushed to the remote repository, use the following commands:
+To access the help-guide branch that has been pushed to the remote repository, use the following commands:

-git fetch origin <branch-name>
+git fetch origin colin/help-guide git checkout colin/help-guide
-git checkout <branch-name>

 ### If You Cloned the Repository